Knowledge Transfer and Innovation Fund full guidance

 Grant funding does not extend to support for purchase of capital equipment or fixed assets that would have an extended use beyond the duration of the supported project or initiative.

-Proposals must be submitted on an application form: KTIF 2 - 2024, along with all other supporting documentation.
+Any inception note must be submitted on an application form: KTIF - Inception Note Template

-Eligible bodies or organisations are required to submit proposals explaining:
+Eligible bodies or organisations are able to inception notes explaining:

 - what is planned